cuneifarm/openlime/README.md

 `./build/openlime.min.js`
 and
 `./build/openlime.js`
-whenever anything changes in the `.src` directory.
+whenever anything changes in the `./src` directory.
-Note that, unlike with the node.js server, your web page will not refresh automatically; you will have to do that yourself once the rollup files have been updated.
+Note that, unlike with the node.js server, the browser will not refresh automatically; you will have to do that yourself once the rollup files have been updated.